backstage/backstage/docs/integrations/github/discovery.md

     # (since 0.13.5) Scan all repositories for a catalog-info.yaml in the root of the default branch
     - type: github-discovery
       target: https://github.com/myorg
-    # Or use a custom pattern for a subset of all repositories
+    # Or use a custom pattern for a subset of all repositories with default repository
     - type: github-discovery
       target: https://github.com/myorg/service-*/blob/-/catalog-info.yaml
     # Or use a custom file format and location